peteroupc/peteroupc.github.io/bernoulli.md

 - The algorithm finishes with probability 1 because with each recursion, the method is never more likely to do a recursive run than not to do so; observe that _a_\[_i_\] can never be more than 1, so that _a_\[_i_\]/(1+_a_\[_i_\]), that is, the probability of finishing the run in each iteration, is always 1/2 or greater.
 - If the recursive call in the loop is replaced with a "black box" that simulates the correct "sub-fraction", the algorithm is locally correct.
 If step 1 reaches the last element of the continued fraction, the algorithm obviously passes with the correct probability.
 Otherwise, we will be simulating the probability _b_\[_i_\] / (_a_\[_i_\] + _x_), where _x_ is the "continued sub-fraction" and will be at most 1 by assumption.
 Step 2 defines a loop that divides the probability space into three pieces: the first piece takes up a part equal to _h_ = _a_\[_i_\]/(_a_\[_i_\] + 1), the second piece (in the second substep) takes up a portion of the remainder (which here is equal to _x_ * (1 &minus; _h_)), and the last piece is the "rejection piece".
 The algorithm will pass at the first substep with probability _p_ = (_b_\[_i_\] / _a_\[_pos_\]) * _h_ and fail either at the first substep of the loop with probability _f1_ = (1 &minus; _b_\[_i_\] / _a_\[_pos_\]) * _h_, or at the second substep with probability _f2_ = _x_ * (1 &minus; _h_) (all these probabilities are relative to the whole iteration).
 Finally, dividing the passes by the sum of passes and fails leads to _b_\[_i_\] / (_a_\[_i_\] + _x_), which is the probability we wanted, so that both of Huber's conditions are satisfied and we are done.  &#x25a1;

-<a id=The_von_Neumann_Schema></a>
-### The von Neumann Schema

-(Flajolet et al., 2010\)[^1] describes what it calls the _von Neumann schema_ (sec.
-2).
-Although the von Neumann schema is used in several Bernoulli factories given here, it's not a Bernoulli factory itself since it could produce random variates other than 0 and 1, which is why this section appears in the appendix.

 <a id=Probabilities_Arising_from_Certain_Permutations></a>
 ### Probabilities Arising from Certain Permutations